 Applicants have to begin their studies at the HFBK Hamburg at the start of the winter semester.
 This means that the annual application period is very brief (!), and that you must apply before the application period ends.

 You start by submitting your application online via CampusNet.
-You will then submit a portfolio containing about 20 examples of your own artwork plus your CV and certified document copies.
+You will then submit a digital portfolio containing about 20 examples of your own artwork plus your CV and certified document copies.
 In the case of overseas applicants, documents may have to be translated into English or German if necessary.

 Because German is the main language at the HFBK, foreign applicants are also requested to provide evidence of proficiency in the German language.